-This evening workshop will run through the basic essentials you will need, both to present your project to industry investors, as well as how to present your project to private investors.
+This class will explore the essentials you will need to present your project to both industry and private investors.

 - Preparing sales estimates and income streams